libvips/lua-vips/README.md

 ```

 Makes a one-band image, three pixels across and one high.
 Use nested tables for
 2D images.
-You can set a scale and offset with two extra number parameters,
+You can set a scale and offset with two extra number parameters --
-which is handy for integer convolution masks.
+handy for integer convolution masks.

 ```lua
 local mask = vips.Image.new_from_array(